 You might have heard the saying “a failure to plan is a plan to fail”.
 There’s a lot of truth in that sentiment as it applies to your nutrition.
-When it comes to your diet, a failure to meal prep is usually a plan to fail in stick with nutritional goals.
+When it comes to your diet, a failure to meal prep is usually a plan to fail in sticking with nutritional goals.
 Continue reading “How to Incorporate Variety into Your Meal Prep & 3 Easy Recipes to Get Started”

 Ah, fruit water.
 It’s delicious, nutritious and refreshing, right?
 Personally, I love the stuff.
 There’s usually a pitcher of it somewhere in our fridge at all times.
 I’m not sure when it first started picking up in popularity, but I do remember hearing and reading about all kinds of perks this fruity fitness fad had to offer.